Polychlorinated biphenyl: Missouri

 In 1982, Martha C. Rose Chemical Inc. began processing and disposing of materials contaminated with PCBs in Holden, Missouri, a small rural community about 40 mi east of Kansas City.
 From 1982 until 1986, nearly 750 companies, including General Motors Corp., Commonwealth Edison, Illinois Power Co. and West Texas Utilities, sent millions of pounds of PCB contaminated materials to Holden for disposal.
 Instead, according to prosecutors, the company began storing the contaminated materials while falsifying its reports to the EPA to show they had been removed.
 After investigators learned of the deception, Rose Chemical was closed and filed for bankruptcy.
 The site had become the nation's largest waste site for the chemical PCB.
 In the four years the company was operational, the EPA inspected it four times and assessed $206,000 in fines but managed to collect only $50,000.

 After the plant closed the state environmental agency found PCB contamination in streams near the plant and in the city's sewage treatment sludge.
 A 100,000 square-foot warehouse and unknown amounts of contaminated soil and water around the site had to be cleaned up.
 Most of the surface debris, including close to 13 million pounds of contaminated equipment, carcasses and tanks of contaminated oil, had to be removed.
 Walter C. Carolan, owner of Rose Chemical, and five others pleaded guilty in 1989 to committing fraud or falsifying documents.
 Carolan and two other executives served sentences of less than 18 months; the others received fines and were placed on probation.
 Cleanup costs at the site are estimated at $35 million.

+Montana

+Two launch facilities at Malmstrom Air Force Base showed PCB levels higher than the thresholds recommended by the Environmental Protection Agency when extensive sampling began of active U.S. intercontinental ballistic missile bases to address specific cancer concerns in 2023.